Jacob Zimmerman: Election to Illinois House of Representatives

 In 1878, Zimmerman was elected to represent his district in the 31st General Assembly of the State of Illinois and was reelected for a second term.
 Zimmerman was a registered Democrat.
 While a member of the legislature, he secured the passage of funds for the erection of a court house in Mount Carmel, Illinois.
 During his second term he secured the appropriation for placing the statue of Gen. James Shields in the National Statuary Hall at Washington, D.C. for which he was publicly thanked.

 Later years

 Zimmerman also served as county commissioner for Wabash County, Illinois and as the Highway Commissioner for the state of Illinois.
 After his retirement from political office, Zimmerman was active in the Illinois Farmers' Institute.
 He frequently gave lectures and held positions of leadership until his death.

+He died at his home in Friendsville on March 24, 1912.

 Family life

 He married his first wife Belinda Hinde on December 25, 1856.
 She was the daughter of Thomas S. Hinde who had founded Mount Carmel, Illinois and had been prominent in religious and political circles all his life.
 Both Zimmerman and Hinde had been involved with the newspaper business.
 Together, Jacob and Belinda had two children.
 Their youngest son, Frederick Hinde Zimmerman, established the Grand Rapids Hotel in Mount Carmel, Illinois.

-Zimmerman married his second wife Emma Harris on April 13, 1875.
+Belinda died in 1865.
+Zimmerman married his second wife, Emma Harris, on April 13, 1875.